Empire Football League: History

-In 1989 Ray Seals transitioned from the EFL's Syracuse Express to the Tampa Bay Buccaneers in the National Football League (NFL).
+Ray Seals transitioned from the EFL to the EFL's Syracuse Express to the Tampa Bay Buccaneers in the National Football League (NFL) in 1989.
 As a linebacker he blocked the pass from Brett Favre that Favre caught for his very first completion in the NFL.

 Due to complications stemming from the Western Hemisphere Travel Initiative, all Canadian teams were removed from the league beginning in the 2010 season (at the time, the Quebec Titans and the Ottawa Deacon Demons (Joliet Chargers) were in the league).

 The Watertown Red and Black left the league in 2017 when the EFL was down to two teams.
 The league held an emergency meeting when it was left with just the Seaway Valley Venom and the Glens Falls Greenjackets.

 The Hudson Valley Mountaineers joined the league in 2018.

 In 2018 Kevin Siska of the Glens Falls Greenjackets was inducted into the American Football Association Minor League Football Hall of Fame.

 The team canceled its 2020 season amid the COVID-19 pandemic.
 For the 2021 season Utica, Hudson Valley and Sussex decided to join other leagues, so the league decided to split into 2 divisions to cut down on travel costs.
 Eastern Division included Glens Falls Greenjackets, Plattsburgh North Stars and Tri City Spartans, while the West Division consisted of Syracuse Smash, Watertown Red & Black and Northern New York Grizzlies.
 West division champs Watertown beat East division champs Glens Falls 37–8 in the final.

 In 2022 Morgan Smith became the first female player in the Empire Football League, which she did as a placekicker for the Greenjackets.

 In 2023 the league announced the Watertown Red & Black would be leaving the EFL and joining the GDFL; three of the other five teams followed suit, with the Greenjackets going to the New England Football League, the Smash (whom the league had suspended during the 2023 season after Smash players entered a fan melee that erupted at one of their home games and escalated into a gunfight in the parking lot) joining the East Coast Football League (later going indoors as an American Arena League member) and playing a spring schedule, and the Broome County Stallions rejoining the Northeastern Football Alliance, forcing the league to suspend operations for the 2023 season (after which the league, as of 2025, has yet to resume operations).